RichardLions/fluent-interface/README.md

 * Simple to understand
 * Improved type meaning
 * Extending constructor parameter list triggers compile errors for all call sights
-* Reduced parameter list by creating concrete types out of related types
+* Reduced parameter list by creating types out of related types

 Cons:
 * The order of the constructor parameters with the same type may still be mixed up